Rescuers race to reach 7 villagers trapped for a week in flooded Laos cave

 The villagers went into the cave in the central Laotian province of Xaisomboun last Wednesday in search of gold, but heavy rain triggered flash flooding which blocked the exit, the Associated Press reported, citing Laos and Thai rescue teams.

-Two Thai and a Finnish divers who helped in the 2018 dramatic cave rescue of a young soccer team in Thailand arrived at the site Monday to join the effort to free the trapped villagers, state-run Laophattana News reported.
+Two Thai divers and a Finnish expert who helped in the 2018 dramatic cave rescue of a young soccer team in Thailand joined the risky operation Monday.

+The villagers are believed to be trapped deep inside the cave on “an elevated ledge inside the cave that benefits from continuous airflow,” state-run Lao News Agency reported.

-To reach the trapped villagers, rescuers will have to navigate a 340-meter (1,115 feet) tunnel, according to MTK Command and Control Center, one of the groups coordinating the rescue.
+To reach them, rescuers will have to navigate a 340-meter (1,115 feet) tunnel, according to the Metta Tham Kalasin (MTK) Command and Control Center, one of the groups coordinating the rescue.

-For most of the way, they’ll have to crawl to reach the villagers, as the narrowest point of the tunnel measures just 60 centimeters (23 inches), the group said.
+Some parts of the tunnel are just 60 centimeters (23 inches) wide, so rescuers will need to crawl to get closer to the trapped group, the command center posted to Facebook.
+Images showed cables laid through a gap between the rocks to guide rescuers to its lower reaches.

-Waterproof helmets, breathing masks and gas monitors have been deployed with rescue crews to monitor the level of oxygen and toxic gases in the narrow cave system, they added.
+Helmets, breathing masks and gas monitors are being used to monitor the level of oxygen and toxic gases in the narrow cave system, they added.

 The rescue operation is unfolding in a mountainous area near Long Tieng in Xaisomboun province, known for its sweeping valleys and rich mineral reserves.